radek-sprta/powerfish/README.md

 Immediate goals for Powerfish are:

 * better color coding of git branch
-* show detached head state
 * integrate to fisherman
+* support for multiple color themes